Skip to main content

 J-1 Health Insurance

-*Medical care in the United States is extremely expensive and can be complicated to navigate.
-Please do not wait until you are sick to understand how your insurance plan works; instead, identify a health care provider and urgent care center within your plan's network now!
+Medical care in the U.S. is expensive and can be complicated to navigate.
+Do not wait to understand how your insurance plan works.
+Identify a health care provider and urgent care center within your plan's network now!

-*Any J-1 exchange visitor who willfully refuses to comply with this requirement shall be considered to be in violation of his/her exchange visitor status and the program sponsor will be obligated to terminate the Exchange Visitor's program.
+Any J-1 scholar who willfully refuses to comply with this requirement shall be considered to be in violation of their J-1 exchange visitor status, and the program sponsor (UC San Diego) will be obligated to terminate their program in SEVIS.

 Step 1: Review the Requirements